Shresht7/PowerToysRun-SearchEngines/README.md

 # SearchEngines

-A PowerToys Run Plugin that allows you to perform a search using various search-engines.
+A PowerToys Run Plugin that allows you to perform a search using search-engines.

 <!-- TODO: Add Screenshot -->
 ![Demonstration](./screenshot.png)